 If you have been injured as a result of the actions of someone else, you will have suffered what is termed a Tort, which is a civil wrong, and as an injured party you will have a right to initiate a personal injury* claim.
 In the law of negligence, what is termed the ‘neighbour principle’ was laid down in a case back in 1932 but the Judge in that case outlined the parameters of the duty of care in the following quote “You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour’’.

 A duty of care is imposed on another in a number of ways.
 An example is where a factory has a duty to ensure that the work environment is safe for employees.
 An employer must ensure, as much as is reasonably practicable, that employees are safe at work and that all due care is exercised, such as implementing any necessary preventative or protective measures to avoid injury.

-The injured party must serve notice in writing, before the expiration of two months from the date of the cause of action, or as soon as is practicable thereafter, to the person who caused the accident outlining the nature of the wrong involved etc.
+The injured party must serve notice in writing, before the expiration of one month from the date of the cause of action, or as soon as is practicable thereafter, to the person who caused the accident outlining the nature of the wrong involved etc.

 An injured party must apply to the Personal Injuries Assessment Board by filling out an Injuries Board Assessment form called Form A.